Current Exhibitions

 The Gallery will be open from 9:30am – 4:00 pm and odd hours by appointment.

-PREVIEW 2026: JAN 3 Peg Usner FEB 7 No Art Walk (Feb 17 MG) Group Show Mardi Gras MAR 7 Marne Meynig APR 4 Thomas Lofton MAY 2 Mickey Asche JUN 6 Elayne Kuehler JULY 4 No Art Walk Group Show Louisiana Country Art AUG 1 Carol Hallock SEPT 3 Larry Kip Hayes OCT 3 Steve Bourgeois NOV 7 Carol Scott DEC 5 Camille Barnes
+2026: JAN 3 Peg Usner, Dreams and Water FEB 7 No Art Walk (Feb 17 Mardi Gras) Group Show: Hi Steppin’ MAR 7 Marne Meynig, Coastal Marshlands APR 4 Thomas Lofton, Time and Time Again MAY 2 Mickey Asche JUN 6 Elayne Kuehler JULY 4 No Art Walk Group Show Louisiana Country AUG 1 Carol Hallock SEPT 3 Larry Kip Hayes OCT 3 Steve Bourgeois NOV 7 Tim Vaught DEC 5 Camille Barnes

 FEAST for the EYES!
 THE FOOD COURT Paintings of New Orleans Favorite Food and Dining Experiences ….Catch your favorite New Orleans dish or server at the Cafe du Monde!
 Many of these paintings fit into the “Smalls for the Walls” category, a size which can be placed almost anywhere.